"Improving Smiles with less drilling" - Limiting tooth reduction - Less drilling

 Patients like to know how their teeth will be affected by having them done.
-As part of the preparation process, we remove any old filling materials or bonding.
+As part of the process, we remove any old filling materials or bonding.
 We round out any sharp edges that exist on the teeth.
 It is best not to wrap glass around sharp edges.
 Cracks can occur in the glass if the underlying teeth are not rounded out.
 These cracks will eventually cause the glass to break.

 The philosophy of minimally invasive dentistry has other benefits.
 Due to less drilling, Novocaine is not even needed.
 The tooth enamel may not be touched.
 The smoothing of edges is done with buffing wheels or ultra-fine grit drills.
 A light touch by the dentist makes the appointments much shorter.

 The last big advantage of this type of veneering process is that the impressions are less invasive.
 Often the impressions can be done digitally instead of filling your mouth with goop.
 If you don’t qualify for the digital impression, it is still less invasive.
 The margins of these veneers can be placed anywhere.